-At the successful completion of NURS 3410 (the last nursing process course), students are eligible to participate in Convocation, a formal ceremony held each December to recognize success in the course.
+At the successful completion of NURS 3410 (the last nursing process course), students who have passed the assess test and have completed all lower division non-nursing course are eligible to participate in Convocation, a formal ceremony held each December to recognize continuing progression in the upper division.
 During this public ceremony students receive a cap or tie, which has historical and cultural roots in West Texas and nursing.